 All of the code for this JS file is available in the borrow example repository.
 Let’s try to execute it.

-Remember to get some DAI before you try running this script.
-If you are testing on your localhost using Ganache CLI, execute the mint DAI script using the command described earlier.
+Remember to get some Dai before you try running this script.
+If you are testing on your localhost using Ganache CLI, execute the seed Dai script using the command described earlier.